graphdr/visualizing-data/cm/cm001-course-syllabus.md

-Grades are earned based on the [Institute standards](http://www.rose-hulman.edu/campus-life/student-services/registrar/rules-and-procedures/grades.html), for example, an “A” is an *honor grade*, a “B” is awarded for *thorough competence*, and a “C” indicates that *minimum standards have been met*.
+Grades are earned based on the [Institute standards](http://www.rose-hulman.edu/campus-life/student-services/registrar/rules-and-procedures/grades.html), for example, an

+  - “A” is an *honor grade*
+  - “B” is awarded for *thorough competence*
+  - “C” indicates that *minimum standards have been met*

 There are no exams.
 The major deliverables and their relative weights
 are:

-  - (70%) Portfolio
+  - (70%) Portfolio of data displays and written critiques
   - (15%) Timely written responses to the reading prompts and the presentation prompts
   - (15%) Presenting your work and participating in small-group